sagemath/trac_to_gh/Issue 3526.md

 # Issue 3526: notebook -- change favicon to the new one seen at the new sagemath.org web site

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3526

 Original creator: TimothyClemans